felixmulder/felixmulder.github.io/writing/2022-03-12-Monorepos-done-right.md

 There are a couple of strategies we can employ.
 Each test should be given a globally unique ID.
 Whenever a new ID appears, we run that test several times in different configurations in order to determine if it is flaky.
-If it is not deamed flaky, we let it out into the wild.
+If it is not deemed flaky, we let it out into the wild.
 If the test GUID starts showing up as failing intermittently, we should disable the test and open a ticket with the owning team.